ganrad/Ansible-Web-Infra-Deploy/README.md

 9.  [mod_cluster Apache Httpd Load Balancer](http://mod-cluster.jboss.org/)

 ## Description
 This project provides Ansible based automation scripts for implementing a multi-server (node) 2-tier web application deployment architecture.
-Typically, in a 2-tier web application operational architecture, components within tier-1 constitute web / proxy servers.
+Typically, in a 2-tier operational architecture, components within tier-1 constitute web / proxy servers.
 These servers act as a reverse proxy and include a load balancer component which intelligently distributes the incoming http requests to backend application server instances running on multiple machines.
 Tier-2 components in this topology represent application server instances.
 In this project, we will learn how to use Ansible to automate the installation, configuration and deployment of web infrastructure components in both tiers.

-For this project, the widely popular and battle tested Apache Web/Httpd server will be deployed in tier-1.
-And for tier-2, the tried and true Apache Tomcat server will be used as the backend Java application server.
-Rationale behind choosing these components:
+For this project, the widely popular and battle tested *Apache Web/Httpd Server* will be deployed in tier-1.
+And for tier-2, the tried and true *Apache Tomcat Server* will be used as the backend Java application server.
+Although, there are many benefits and advantages for choosing these open source web infrastructure components, the top two reasons which really stand out are:

 1. Apache Web (Httpd) Server currently powers approximately 70% of the web sites on the internet.
 2. Apache Tomcat has close to 70% penetration in the enterprise data center.

-Red Hat Inc., provides tested, certified and supported versions of the two most trusted web application server components (or runtimes) listed above.  *Red Hat JBoss Web Server* (JWS) is a software bundle which includes the following components:
+Red Hat Inc., provides tested, certified and supported versions of the two most trusted web application server components (or runtimes) listed above.  *Red Hat JBoss Web Server* (JWS) is a software bundle which includes the following *Open Source* components/libraries:

 1. Apache Web/Httpd Server (v2.4.x)
 2. Apache Tomcat application servers (v7.x & v8.x)